vectorpikachu/verus-proof-synthesis/README.md

 This repository contains code for automated Verus proof synthesis.

 * `benchmarks`.
 This folder contains a number of Rust/Verus proof tasks.
 * `code`.
-This folder contains the python code that does proof synthesis for Verus
+This folder contains the python code that does proof synthesis for Verus.
+* `utils/lynette`.
+This folder contains a Verus parser that is written to support Verus proof synthesis.

 # Usage